GaloisInc/crucible/crux-mir/example/README.md

 ## Crux-mir in CI and changing solvers

 A fork of the curve25519-dalek library with symbolic tests for the `Scalar52` type is available [here](https://github.com/GaloisInc/curve25519-dalek).
 This is the code that appears in the [`crux-mir` demo video](https://www.youtube.com/watch?v=dCNQFHjgotU).

-We added a [prove CI job](https://github.com/GaloisInc/curve25519-dalek/blob/master/.github/workflows/ci.yml#L59) that shows how to use `crux-mir` in Github CI.
-Similar approach will run in Gitlab CI.
+We added a [`prove` CI job](https://github.com/GaloisInc/curve25519-dalek/blob/master/.github/workflows/ci.yml#L59) that shows how to use `crux-mir` in Github CI.
+Similar approach will work in Gitlab CI.

 The resulting workflow runs are in the repo's [Actions page](https://github.com/GaloisInc/curve25519-dalek/actions/workflows/ci.yml).
 Note the actual `crux-mir` invocation is quite simple: